!!! IMPORTANT – Read this first !!!

 - Another example is in “rAma ninne namminAnu“.
 In this kruti, the anupallavi is “kAma janaka kamanIya vadana nanu kAvavE kAruNya jaladhi“.
 Normally, singers split this into two parts – “kAma janaka kamanIya vadana” and “nanu kAvavE kAruNya jaladhi” (and then sometimes join them together and repeat the full line).
 MDR does this with his extra split – “kAma janaka kamanIya vadana“, “kamanIya vadana nanu kAvavE” and “nanu kAvavE kAruNya jaladhi” and the overall effect is very beautiful with his characteristic addition of “rAma” and few pauses in between!

-One of the area during kruti rendering where MDR brings his own unique style is ending of the pallavi.
+While many of the stuff mentioned above are easily noticeable, sometimes, the creativity comes in minute aspects, e.g. the pallavi ending.
+Many times, MDR has his own unique style of ending the pallavi line.
 It is typically slow, filled with pauses, some careful repetition of words/phrases and focusing on the rAga bhAva and quality of sound.

 - Here is an example of a beautiful pallavi ending for “ninnuvinA“: